Matteoa484/get_clean_data_project/Codebook.md

 #### Clean variables' name

-The features list (cols name) is cleaned through `stringr::str_replace_all` and some RegEx, in order to make them easier to read.
+The features list (cols name) is cleaned through `stringr::str_replace_all` and some RegEx, changing all variable names in snake_case.
 The words have been lowercased, separated by a "\_" and all the punctuation removed / replaced with "\_".

 raw string | replaced string
 -----------|-----------------